-Particulars As at March 31, 2024 As at March 31, 2023 Income Tax demands contested by the Company 43.55 76.73 Customs duty, excise duty & service tax demand contested by the Company (refer note (III) below) 236.21 236.21 TOTAL 279.76 312.94
+Particulars As at March 31, 2025 As at March 31, 2024 Income Tax demands contested by the Company 34.30 43.55 Customs duty, excise duty & service tax demand contested by the Company (refer note (iii) below) 241.00 236.21 TOTAL 275.30 279.76 ii) For AY 2011-12 Company has received an order form ITAT.

-- i) The company has some erroneous demands reflecting in the income tax portal for which rectification applications have been filed with the assessing officer. - ii) For AY 2011-12, the Company has received an order from Income Tax Appellate Tribunal (ITAT).
 As per the ITAT order Transfer Pricing Officer is advised to recompute the TP adjustment and restrict the adjustment to the value of International transactions and not to the entire turnover as well as adopt RPM as Most Appropriate Method for trading segment.
 Accordingly since the demand liability for the said AY is currently not ascertainable the same has not been covered under in the above table, however the demand amounting to INR 129.43 lakhs is appearing on the income tax portal as at balance sheet date.
-Further, against the said ITAT order AO has filed an appeal with high Court hearing against which is still pending.
+Further, against the said ITAT order AO has filed an appeal with high Court hearing which is disposed of in favour of the Assessee.

-iii) The Company had received an order for FY 2013-2017 with respect to incorrect availment of CENVAT input credit amounting to INR 214.73 lakhs along with interest of INR 21.48 lakhs.
+- iii) The Company had received an order for FY 2013-2017 with respect to incorrect availment of CENVAT input credit amounting to INR 214.73 lakhs along with interest of INR 21.48 lakhs.
 The same pertains to availment of input credit on proportionate basis for common services and availment of input credit on trading activities.
-The Company has filed an appeal with Central Excise, Service Tax Appellate Tribunal (CESTAT).

-Management believes that the position taken by it on these matter is tenable and hence, no adjustment has been made to the financial statements.
+The Company has filed an appeal with Central Excise, Service Tax Appellate Tribunal (CESTAT), there have been no update in current year.
+Management believes that the position taken by it on these matter is tenable and hence, no adjustment has been made to the financial statements. - iv) The Company received an order for FY 2017-18 with respect to availment of ineligible input tax credit amounting to INR 1.49 lakhs along with interest & penalty of INR 3.30 lakhs.
+The Company has filed an appeal with Commissioner (Appeals).